flame_camera_tools 5.0.2 copy "flame_camera_tools: ^5.0.2" to clipboard

 Focusing the Camera #

-Move the camera to focus on a position, with optional duration and curve:
+Move the camera to a specific position:

 Chaining Multiple Effects #